yzhang87/CNTK/Documentation/Documents/Codestyle.md

     return container;
 }

-} // namespace CNTK
-} // namespace MSR
-} // namespace Microsoft
+} } }
 ```

 ## Naming conventions

-* Class and namespace names use UpperCamelCase or PascalCase.
+* Class and namespace names use [UpperCamelCase aka PascalCase]([https://en.wikipedia.org/wiki/CamelCase).
-* Names (SQL, CNTK, ...) can stay in all upper cases.
+* Names commonly spelled in all-caps (SQL, CNTK, ...) can stay in all upper cases.
 * Global and public static functions, stack variables, and class members (class variables) use lowerCamelCase.
 * Class member functions (methods) use UpperCamelCase.
 * Macros and constants use UPPER_SNAKE_CASE.
 * Template parameters which are types use UpperCamelCase.
 * Type prefixes, Hungarian notation, etc. are disallowed.
 Use meaningful suffixes if you need to disambiguate,
-e.g. matrixFloat and matrixDoubleNormalized.
+e.g. floatMatrix and normalizedDoubleMatrix.

-Name prefies
+Name prefixes
 * ```m_``` for member variables
 * ```s_``` for static varibales in any context
 * ```g_``` for global variables, which should be avoided in the first place (as much as possible)